OpenRailAssociation/osrd-website/content/docs/railway-wiki/signalling/spacing/ks/pzb/_index.en.md

 {{< figure src="/images/docs/railway-wiki/signalling/ks-signalling/pzb/PZB_Magnets.png" width="740px" >}}

-On combinationsignals (see [Ks Signalling](../_index.en.md/)) there are double-track magnets with frequencies of 1000 and 2000 Hz combined.
+On combination signals (see [Ks Signalling](../_index.en.md/)) there are double-track magnets with frequencies of 1000 and 2000 Hz combined.

 The picture below shows an distant signal with the aspect *Ks 2* and the 1000 Hz magnet to the left of the signal.